 Some Samsung Galaxy S6 users have experienced abnormal battery drain after installing new software.
 In some cases, the battery drain came out of the blue.

-This isn’t at all surprising because battery life problems are among the most common smartphone afflictions.
+This isn’t at all surprising because battery life problems are among the most common smartphone afflictions and they tend to popup after huge software upgrades like Android Nougat.

 How to Fix Galaxy S6 Wi-Fi Problems

-Complaints about poor Wi-Fi connectivity are also extremely common so it hasn’t been shocking to see Samsung Galaxy S6 users complaining about problems with their Wi-Fi connections.
+Complaints about poor Wi-Fi connectivity are also extremely common and we continue to see many Samsung Galaxy S6 users complain about Wi-Fi problems.

 We’ve seen complaints about slow connections, about connections abruptly dropping and more.
-Fortunately, there are a few things to try if Wi-Fi starts acting up out of the blue or after installing a new update like Android 6.0.1 Marshmallow.
+Fortunately, there are a few things to try if Wi-Fi starts acting up out of the blue or after installing a new update like Android Nougat.

 First, try restarting the Galaxy S6.
 To do that, hold the power button on the right side of the phone until prompted.
 Hold it down again to turn the Galaxy S6 back on.
 It’s a simple process but it has been known to dislodge Wi-Fi issues.

-If that doesn’t work, Galaxy S6 users will want to try rebooting the local router if that hasn’t been done in awhile.
+If that doesn’t work, you’ll want to try rebooting the local router if that hasn’t been done in awhile.
 We recommend unplugging the router for a good 30 seconds and then plugging it back in.
-Users can do the same for the modem as well.

 If the Galaxy S6 isn’t getting a solid connection, it’s time to force the device to forget the Wi-Fi network in question.
-To do that, head to the desired connection in Settings.
-On the Galaxy S6, this can be found in the Connections portion of Settings.
+To do that, head to the desired connection in your device’s Settings.

 Once you’re in there, select Wi-Fi.
 Tap on the desired network and select the Forget option.
-Users will then need to reconnect to the Wi-Fi network.
-Make sure the password is readily available or you will get locked out.
+This will cause your device to forget the Wi-Fi network password so make sure you have that handy.

 If that doesn’t work, head into Wi-Fi, tap More in the top right corner, and select Advanced.
 Ensure that Always allow scanning is turned on.
 You’ll also want to make sure that Keep Wi-Fi on during sleep is set to Always.